yashita72/yashita72/README.md

 ## About Me

-I'm a second-year B.Tech student specializing in Artificial Intelligence and Data Science.
+I'm a  B.Tech student specializing in Artificial Intelligence and Data Science.

 I'm passionate about building practical AI applications that solve real-world problems.
 My interests lie in Computer Vision, Machine Learning, Data Science and AI Engineering.